 Dates and Times

-The following offering(s) of the Electrical Engineering Fundamentals Online Seminar are currently scheduled (8 total hours of instruction).
+The following offering(s) of the Electrical Engineering Fundamentals Online Seminar are currently scheduled in two three-hour and one two-hour teleconferencing sessions (8 total hours of instruction).

 Times (Eastern time US)

 1:00 - 4:00 pm